This page was printed from the Northern & Eastern Devon Formulary and Referral site at

 e-Referral selection:

 Please ensure that referrals are booked via NHS e-Referral Service.
-If no slots are available please defer to provider and the RDE will book the appointment and contact the patient.
+If no slots are available please defer to provider and the RDUH will book the appointment and contact the patient.
 Please also ensure that referral letters are attached to the system within 24 hours to enable us to book pre appointment tests and scans timely.

 Suspected Gynaecological cancer referral form - No merge fields